-After-hours access times are 6:30pm-11pm, Monday-Friday and 9am-5pm on Saturday.

-Sundays access is by course leader approval only.
-You must submit your request to your course leader by midday Friday, they will then inform Facilites and WHS of the approval.
+After-hours access is available from 6:30 pm to 11:00 pm, Monday to Friday, and 9:00 am to 5:00 pm on Saturdays.
+On Sundays, access is granted only with course leader approval.
+Requests must be submitted to the course leader by midday Friday, who will inform Facilities and WHS of the approval.

-ACCESS TO THE BUILDING AFTER HOURS IS VIA THE SECURITY LOCKED DOORS.

-Rooms not being utilised after 9pm will be locked by the Fire Warden if they are not occupied or booked in the venue reservations system (refer to Course Coordinator, Student Services, VET office)
+After-hours access is via the security-locked doors.
+Rooms not in use after 9:00 pm will be locked by the Fire Warden if they are not occupied or booked through the venue reservations system (see Course Coordinator, Student Services, VET office).

-The relevant department is responsible for locking up and securing departmental areas, turning off lights and heaters and ensuring that no hazardous situations exist at the conclusion of normal activities.
+The relevant department is responsible for securing departmental areas, turning off lights and heaters, and ensuring that no hazardous situations exist when normal activities conclude.

-AFTER-HOURS ACCESS - PROJECTS/EXERCISES AND PRODUCTION WORK INCLUDING REHEARSALS
+AFTER-HOURS ACCESS - PRODUCTION SEASON